All Episodes

 How can thinking people automatically reject the opposite point of view?

-Somebody who has had instilled in them the ultimate respect for the establishment liberal authority, becomes a member of that army, and anybody that opposes that authority that that that has indoctrinated them is a denier, uh, is a radical, is an extremist or what have you.
+Somebody who has had instilled in them the ultimate respect for the establishment liberal authority becomes a member of that army, and anybody that opposes that authority that has indoctrinated them is a denier, is a radical, is an extremist or what have you.

 And look, the so-called smartest people among us all believe in man-made global warming.

-And I'm not, I'm I'm not just haphazardly putting syllables together when I say this.
+And I'm not just haphazardly putting syllables together when I say this.

-Some German scientists, I had it in a stack of stuff this week, some German scientists has done a study.
+Some German scientist, I had it in the stack of stuff this week, some German scientist has done a study.

 And he's citing not just meteorological data, he's citing climate data as well.

-Well, you know what this guy's gonna have happen to him.
+Well, you know what this guy is going to have happen to him?

 Look at how easy it's been to indoctrinate the kids of this nation with a phony movie.

-Look at how easy it's been to indoctrinate people who believe it.
+Look at how easy it's been to indoctrinate people who believe that polar bears are dying off because of fraudulent, phony, photoshopped pictures.

 That's only possible if those people are not being taught to think.